mmzsource/tankbattle/README.md

 ## TODO

+- [ ] make 'test mode' with keybinds to rest calls
+- [ ] 'room' mechanism
+- [ ] make sort of buffering of world states server side, rendering client fetches a world state every now and then
 - [ ] Refactor hit functions.
 Might be best to merge them into one function, since I've already extracted the core functionality into smaller functions.